Food and Beverage Tax

 Businesses located in the downtown area are required to collect one and three-quarters percent (1.75%) food and beverage tax effective July 1, 2018.

-All businesses must fill out and submit a food and beverage tax registration form.
-Beginning on July 1, 2020, businesses will submit the registration form electronically via My Help Center on the City’s website.
+All businesses must fill out and submit a food and beverage tax registration form electronically via the Help Center on the City’s website.

 It is also recommended that businesses create a My Help Center account to track tax payments.

 The food and beverage tax is due monthly.
 Payment of the tax must be made to the City of Naperville no later than the 20th of each month following the month in which the tax was collected.
 For example, taxes collected during the month of July are due no later than August 20.
 Along with the tax payment, business owners must submit a completed Food & Beverage Tax Return Form and a copy of the State of Illinois forms ST-1 and ST-2, if applicable.

 To file, businesses will first submit their local gas tax documentation to the City electronically via the Help Center on the City's website.

 After your tax payment documentation form has been approved by the Finance Department, payments can be made: